Four Rabbits

 Then there are the missing samples.

 Injection site: Not sampled.
 The depot theory (that aluminium sits at the injection site and slowly dissolves into the blood) centres on what happens there.
-Flarend did not measure it.4
+Flarend did not measure it.5

 Draining lymph nodes: Not sampled.
-The "lymph node" values in the paper come from mesenteric (intestinal) nodes, not the nodes draining the injection site.6
+The "lymph node" values in the paper come from mesenteric (intestinal) nodes, not the nodes draining the injection site.7

 The authors wrote: "a much longer study would be needed to determine the final elimination of the aluminum from these adjuvants."
 They noted a human radiotracer study "should be possible since the amount of radioactivity is negligible."

 Neither study was done.
-In 29 years, no one has replicated Flarend in any species, by any method.7
+In 29 years, no one has reproduced the absorption kinetics that the model depends on.8

 The Model